tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-the English mythology that was erased during the Norman occupation of Great Britain in 1066. during this period through the 11th century Invaders from what is modern day friends brought an end to what was the Anglo-Saxon era of England come to think of it even this could be read as an allegory for attack on Titan an island nation dominated by a foreign Continental power that shook off its oppressors to then go on and conquer the entire world so maybe Aaron is actually King George III anyway this period of British history was marked by a cultural adjustment away from the local Germanic and Pagan roots of the Island's post-roman Independence this included not only the introduction of Latin and
+the English mythology that was erased during the Norman occupation of Great Britain in 1066. during this period through the 11th century Invaders from what is modern day friends brought an end to what was the Anglo-Saxon era of England come to think of it even this could be read as an allegory for *Attack on Titan* an island nation dominated by a foreign Continental power that shook off its oppressors to then go on and conquer the entire world so maybe Eren is actually King George III anyway this period of British history was marked by a cultural adjustment away from the local Germanic and Pagan roots of the Island's post-roman Independence this included not only the introduction of Latin and